DarkWiiPlayer/restia/readme.md

 	h1 "Hello, $name!"

-This moonhtml template will be rendered instantly the first time it is loaded and produce a cosmo template that looks like this:
+This moonhtml will be rendered and turned into a cosmo template once when it is first accessed, that is, the `config` module runs the moonhtml-cosmo-loader.
+The resulting cosmo template will look like this:

 	<h1>Hello, $name!</h1>